sensu/sensu-docs/content/sensu-go/5.10/guides/scale-event-storage.md

 {"component":"store","level":"warning","msg":"switched event store to etcd","time":"2019-10-02T23:29:06Z"}
 {{< /highlight >}}

 Similar to enabling Postgres, switching back to the etcd datastore does not migrate current event data from one store to another.
-You may observe old events in the web UI or  sensuctl output until such time as the etcd datastore catches up with the current state of your monitored infrastructure.
+You may observe old events in the web UI or  sensuctl output until the etcd datastore catches up with the current state of your monitored infrastructure.

-_NOTE: If your Sensu Go license should expire, event storage will automatically revert to etcd._
+_NOTE: If your Sensu Go license expires, event storage will automatically revert to etcd._

 [1]:
 [2]: https://github.com/sensu/sensu-perf